leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 While definitional equality is a kind of ambient fact that Lean automatically checks when required, statements of propositional equality require explicit proofs.
 Once an equality proposition has been proved, it can be used in a program to modify a type, replacing one side of the equality with the other, which can unstick the type checker.

-The reason why definitional equality is so limited is to keep it tractable for an algorithm to check it; propositional equality is much richer, but the computer cannot in general check whether two expressions are propositionally equal, though it can verify that a purported proof is in fact a proof.
+The reason why definitional equality is so limited is to enable it to be checked by an algorithm.
+Propositional equality is much richer, but the computer cannot in general check whether two expressions are propositionally equal, though it can verify that a purported proof is in fact a proof.
 The split between definitional and propositional equality represents a division of labor between humans and machines: the most boring equalities are checked automatically as part of definitional equality, freeing the human mind to work on the interesting problems available in propositional equality.
 Similarly, definitional equality is invoked automatically by the type checker, while propositional equality must be specifically appealed to.